Whatever Happened To Ten Thirty One Productions After Shark Tank?

 Ten Thirty One had big plans for expansion, including a New York-based haunted hayride as well as a "Great Horror Campout," an immersive 12-hour camp-a-thon filled with scares.
 Bigger picture, Carbone wanted to have a Ten Thirty One attraction in every major city in the U.S.

 The first New York Haunted Hayride was a success.
-In its first year, it made 36% more than its Los Angeles counterpart's second-year performance, even if bad weather meant that it fell short of its $5 million goal.
+In its initial year, it earned 36% more than its Los Angeles counterpart's second-year performance, even if bad weather meant that it fell short of its $5 million goal.
 This, plus Cuban's investment, allowed Ten Thirty One to branch out.
 As of May 2015, it offered two hayrides, the camping attraction, a haunted cruise called the "Ghost Ship," several Great Horror Movie Night outings, and even a film production company that aimed to make movies related to its attractions.

 In January 2018, Carbone sold Ten Thirty One to event company Thirteenth Floor Entertainment Group.
 Cuban bet big on Ten Thirty One, and it looks like it paid off.